smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 @![android]
 !!!
 NOTE
 In order to use SDL's Mobile Navigation feature, the app must have a minimum requirement of Android 4.4 (SDK 19).
 This is due to using Android's provided video encoder.
 !!!
 !@

 ## Connecting an app
 The basic connection is similar for all apps.
 Please follow the [Integration Basics](Getting Started/Integration Basics) guide for more information.

-The first difference for a navigation app is the `appHMIType` of @![iOS]`SDLAppHMITypeNavigation`!@ @![android,javaSE,javaEE]`NAVIGATION`!@ that has to be set in the @![iOS]`SDLManager`'s `SDLLifecycleConfiguration`!@ @![android,javaSE,javaEE]`SdlManager`'s `Builder`!@.
-Navigation apps are also non-media apps.
+The first difference for a navigation app is the `appHMIType` of @![iOS]`SDLAppHMITypeNavigation`!@@![android,javaSE,javaEE]`NAVIGATION`!@ that has to be set in the @![iOS]`SDLManager`'s `SDLLifecycleConfiguration`!@@![android,javaSE,javaEE]`SdlManager`'s `Builder`!@.

 @![iOS]
 The second difference is that a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
-A property called `securityManagers` must be set if connecting to a version of Core that requires secure video & audio streaming.
+A property called securityManagers must be set if connecting to a version of Core that requires secure video & audio streaming.
 This property requires an array of classes of Security Managers, which will conform to the `SDLSecurityType` protocol.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is not a general catch-all security library.
 !@

 @![android]
-The second difference is the requirement to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder ` if connecting to an implementation of Core that requires secure video & audio streaming.
+The second difference is the requirement to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video & audio streaming.
 This method requires an array of Security Managers, which will extend the `SdlSecurityBase` class.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is not a general catch-all security library.
 !@

 @![iOS]